727623BIT053Evelin/Non-invasive-PCOS-Mern-Project/README.md

     Query --> MDB
     API -- "Internal Request" --> ML_SVC
     ML_SVC --> Model
-    ML_SVC --> SHAP
     ML_SVC --> PDF
 ```

 ### Component Breakdown
 1. **Frontend (Client)**: A responsive SPA built with React, styled using Vanilla CSS for a premium, custom aesthetic.
 It handles real-time UI updates for appointment statuses and prediction history.
 2. **Backend (Server)**: A RESTful API built with Express.js that manages authentication, business logic for community posts, and serves as a gateway to the ML service.
 3. **ML Service (Intelligence)**: A Python/Flask microservice that performs inference using a pre-trained scikit-learn model.
-It calculates feature importance (local risk drivers) for every prediction to ensure explainable AI.
+It analyzes key risk drivers for every prediction to ensure explainable AI.
 4. **Database (Persistence)**: MongoDB stores user profiles, encrypted credentials, prediction records, and clinic appointment data.

 ## 🧠 Machine Learning Pipeline

 The core "brain" of the project focuses on transparency and accuracy:
 1. **Inference**: The model receives 20+ non-invasive inputs (Age, BMI, Cycle Length, etc.) and returns a probability score.
-2. **Explainability**: Using SHAP values, the system identifies the "Top Risk Drivers" for each specific user, explaining *why* a particular result was achieved.
+2. **Analysis**: The system identifies the "Top Risk Drivers" for each specific user, explaining *why* a particular result was achieved.
 3. **Reporting**: The Flask service generates a `ReportLab` PDF containing clinical summaries and visualizations for the user to share with their physician.

 ## 🚀 Quick Start & Setup